bernedom/bertrand/README.md

 ```

-Currently the keywords `Require`, `Ensure` and `Invariant` are implemented.
+The contract related keywords `Require`, `Ensure` and `Invariant` are implemented.
 A failing contract results in immediate programm termination by an `abort`.
 The contract message is printed to stderr.

-Contracts are enabled unless the `NDEBUG` compiler flag is set.
+By default contracts are enabled unless the `NDEBUG` compiler flag is set.
+Contracts can be force enabled or disabled by passing the compiler flag `BERTRAND_ENABLE_CONTRACTS` or `BERTRAND_DISABLE_CONTRACTS` passing both will lead to a compiler error.

 In order to facilitate testing of the contract functionality contracts are throwing an exception instead of calling abort, if the preprocessor-flag `BERTRAND_CONTRACTS_ARE_EXCEPTIONS` is set.